-Curious Duke Gallery team up with Be Smart About Art and launch the Secret Art Prize
+The Curious Duke Gallery Launch the First Ever Secret Art Prize

 London’s hippest little urban art gallery, the Curious Duke has a secret and it’s a secret that won’t last for long as they launch their search for a new gallery star.